Updated April 2026

 Any vehicle (Powertrain only)

-Disclaimer: These figures are indicative estimates based on publicly available pricing as at March 2026.
-Actual premiums depend on vehicle make, model, age, mileage, condition and provider.
+Disclaimer: These figures are indicative estimates based on publicly available pricing as at April 2026.
+Actual premiums depend on vehicle make, model, age, kilometres, condition and provider.
 European and turbocharged vehicles typically attract higher premiums due to more expensive parts and repair costs.

 8 Tips for Choosing Mechanical Breakdown Insurance

-What to look for and watch out for when purchasing MBI in New Zealand.
+What to look for and watch out for when purchasing MBI in Australia.

 1